 Bert De Rybel

 Bert graduated from the faculty of Bioscience Engineering of Ghent University in 2005 before starting his PhD research in the group of prof. Tom Beeckman focusing on early lateral root development.
 For his post-doc on early vascular development, in early 2010 he moved to the lab of prof. Dolf Weijers at Wageningen University funded by Marie-Curie and FEBS post-doc grants.
 He received a prestigious NWO VIDI grant to continue this line of research in an independent manner.
-Early 2015, Bert moved back to the Department of Plant Systems Biology of VIB/Ghent University funded by an FWO Odysseus II grant to work as a project leader on vascular development.
+Early 2015, Bert moved back to the Center for Plant Systems Biology of VIB/Ghent University funded by an FWO Odysseus II grant to work as a project leader on vascular development.
 In 2016, Bert De Rybel was awarded an ERC Starting Grant and from 2017 onwards, he is group leader of the ‘Vascular Development’ lab in VIB and was appointed as professor at Ghent University.

 Jos finished his PhD in the lab of prof. Dolf Weijers at Wageningen University, the Netherlands in 2016.
 During his PhD, he studied transcriptional, proteomic, and cellular control of stem cell specification and maintenance in the Arabidopsis (embryonic) root.
 He currently started his first post-doctoral research in the lab of Bert De Rybel, studying the cell biology of periclinal cell divisions in plant roots at several levels, including microscopically and ultra-structurally.

-BaoJun finished his PhD in Institute of Plant Physiology and Ecology, Shanghai in 2015.
+Baojun finished his PhD in Institute of Plant Physiology and Ecology, Shanghai in 2015.
 During his PhD, he studied the gene function involved in auxin signaling and brassinosteroid signaling by combining molecular, genetic, biochemical and cellular methods.
 In 2015, as a postdoctoral scientist, he continued to study the function of a novel microtubule associated protein in rice.
 His postdoctoral work on microtubule cytoskeleton regulation triggered his interest in development biology and oriented cell division control.
 From September 2017, he joined the lab of Bert De Rybel studying cell division orientation by establishing a cell-culture based system for genetic and high throughput chemical compounds screening.

 Brecht graduated in 2014 as a Master of Biochemistry and Biotechnology at the University of Ghent, after which he started doing his PhD in the vascular development lab under supervision of Bert De Rybel.
 He is interested how cytokinin influences the control of periclinal cell divisions during vascular proliferation in the root.